-The level of each Sub-Index was set to 100 as of December 16, 2009.
-The level of each Sub-Index is calculated on each day when the Relevant Futures Contract is scheduled to trade (a "Sub-Index Trading Day").
-(Accordingly, the Sub-Index Trading Days for each Sub-Index may differ from one another from time to time.)
+The level of the Index was set to 100 as of December 16, 2009.
+The level of the Index is calculated on each day when the Relevant Futures Contract is scheduled to trade (an "Index Trading Day").

-On each Sub-Index Trading Day, subject to the "Index Market Disruption Events" as described further below, the level of each Sub-Index is equal to the sum of:
+On each Index Trading Day, subject to the "Index Market Disruption Events" as described further below, the level of the Index is equal to the sum of:

-- the closing level of the Sub-Index on the preceding Sub-Index Trading Day; and - the product of: - o the closing level of the Sub-Index on the most recent Sub-Index Allocation Day; and - o the sum of: - the product of: - o the Sub-Index Allocation (as defined below); - subject to the discussion under "-Front-Month Expiration" below, the percentage change in the settlement price of the front-month Relevant Futures Contract price on such Sub-Index Trading Day from the immediately preceding Sub-Index Trading Day; and - o the product of the Federal Funds (Effective) Rate on the immediately preceding relevant Sub-Index Trading Day, and the ratio of the number of calendar days that elapsed since that Sub-Index Trading Day and the most recent Sub-Index Trading Day, divided by 360.
+- the closing level of the Index on the preceding Index Trading Day; and - the product of: - o the closing level of the Index on the most recent Index Allocation Day; and - o the sum of: - the product of: - o the Index Allocation (as defined below); - subject to the discussion under "-Front-Month Expiration" below, the percentage change in the settlement price of the front-month Relevant Futures Contract price on such Index Trading Day from the immediately preceding Index Trading Day; and - o the product of the Federal Funds (Effective) Rate on the immediately preceding relevant Index Trading Day, and the ratio of the number of calendar days that elapsed since that Index Trading Day and the most recent Index Trading Day, divided by 360.

-The "Sub-Index Allocation" with respect to a Sub-Index is, (i) if the relevant Sub-Index Trading Day is not a Sub-Index Allocation Day, the Sub-Index Allocation for such Sub-Index on the immediately preceding Sub-Index Allocation Day, or (ii) if the relevant Sub-Index Trading Day is a Sub-Index Allocation Day, then if the closing price of the relevant ETF is greater than or equal to its Moving Average, one (1), otherwise zero (0).
+The "Index Allocation" is, (i) if the relevant Index Trading Day is not an Index Allocation Day, the Index Allocation on the immediately preceding Index Allocation Day, or (ii) if the relevant Index Trading Day is an Index Allocation Day, then if the closing price of the ETF is greater than or equal to its Moving Average, one (1), otherwise zero (0).